dougsweetser/Q/docs/Math/analysis.md

 ##  4 Other Derivatives

-So far, this work has only involved future timelike derivatives.
+So far, this work has only involved future time-like derivatives.
 There are five other regions of space-time to cover.
-The simplest next case is for past timelike derivatives.
+The simplest next case is for past time-like derivatives.
 The only change is in the limit, where the scalar approaches zero from below.
 This will make many derivatives look time symmetric, which is the case for most laws of physics.

-A more complicated case involves spacelike derivatives.
-In the spacelike region, changes in time go to zero faster than the absolute value of the 3-vector.
+A more complicated case involves space-like derivatives.
+In the space-like region, changes in time go to zero faster than the absolute value of the 3-vector.
 Therefore the order of the limit processes is reversed.
 This time the scalar approaches zero, then the 3-vector.
 This creates a problem,